Meet your Therapist

 I dedicated the first part of my career to connecting with nature through science, outdoor adventure education, and horticulture, while doing my own therapeutic work.
 Nature has always been part of my healing and how I care for others.

 I graduated from the University of Washington and earned my master’s degree in Clinical Mental Health Counseling from the University of St. Thomas in Houston.
 I have 8 years of combined experience in eating disorder treatment at the residential, partial hospitalization, intensive outpatient, and outpatient levels of care.
 My 5 years of private practice experience have included work with trauma surrounding immigration and asylum, complex childhood trauma from primary caregivers, victims of systemic violence, and perinatal trauma.
-I am fully bilingual in Spanish.
+I am fully bilingual in Spanish and speak French and Italian conversationally.

 My work is guided by the values of my Ashkenazi Jewish heritage-